zahinafsar/create-react-nav/README.md

 export default App;

 ```
+>Note :
->Note : This will not work outside or without the BrowserRouter
+>1.
+This will not work outside or without the BrowserRouter.
+>2.
+Place the Navbar component where you want to do page routing.
 ## License
 [MIT](https://choosealicense.com/licenses/mit/)